 Regardless of incentive type, it’s important to keep the program simple for a seamless experience and easy understanding.
 It is vital for staff to understand the details of promotions and how to earn rewards and redeem accounts.

-To learn more, join our quarterly retail newsletter group, or talk to one of our sales consultants today.
+To learn more, join our quarterly retail newsletter group by subscribing via the form on this page or talk to one of our sales consultants today.